 Can we be both precise and tell you that you need 500 grams of diced apple, but also help you out for shopping and let you know that that is about 3 apples?
 Can we scale that quantity up or down in a sensible way depending on the overall context of the recipe?

 It is going to take both a sophisticated model and the contributions of a passionate community to fully capture all of this complexity.

 If you take a look at other websites that have tried to structure recipes, they’ve hit the same issues and basically punted into just marking up text.
 The semantics aren’t really captured at any deep level.
-There are sites that are trying to solve the ingredient problem with natural language processing, because they want to be able to sell you the ingredients for an existing recipe, but as you can imagine that falls apart pretty quickly, presenting inaccurate or incomplete information.
+There are sites that are trying to solve the ingredient problem with the help of natural language processing and text annotation tools, because they want to be able to sell you the ingredients for an existing recipe.

 And what about recipe steps?
 Everyone writes them over and over as plain text, but they tend to have a repetitive formal structure.
 When professional chefs share recipes, it takes just a few words because of a shared understanding of what it means to sear or hydrate or emulsify.
 Can we deliver that kind of concision to home cooks and provide them with deeper explanations and videos just-in-time when they are lost?
 Can we help them troubleshoot when it has all gone wrong?